Package Leaflet: Information for the User

 Baripril is indicated for:

-Consult your doctor or pharmacist before starting to take Baripril.
+Consult your doctor or pharmacist before starting to take Baripril

-Baripril with other medications
+Taking Baripril with other medicines:

-Inform your doctor or pharmacist if you are using or have recently used any other medication, including those purchased without a prescription.
+Tell your doctor or pharmacist if you are using or have recently used any other medicines, including those obtained without a prescription.

-It is especially important to inform your doctor if you are taking or have recently taken any of the following medications:
+It is especially important that you inform your doctor if you are taking or have recently taken any of the following medicines:

-Baripril with food, drinks, and alcohol:
+Taking Baripril with food, drinks, and alcohol:

 Food does not affect the absorption of Baripril.

-Alcohol potentiates the hypotensive effect (reduction of blood pressure) of enalapril, so inform your doctor if you are taking beverages that contain alcohol while taking this medication.
+Alcohol enhances the blood pressure-lowering effect of enalapril, so inform your doctor if you are taking alcoholic beverages while being treated with this medicine.

 Pregnancy and breastfeeding

-Consult your doctor or pharmacist before using any medication.
+Consult your doctor or pharmacist before using any medicine.

 Pregnancy